Reliable Actors with Retry Orchestration: Evaluation

-\autoref{fig:reefer-order-latency} presents an application-level view of the outages by showing a scatter plot of the maximum order latency observed in the time window surrounding each induced failure.
+\autoref{fig:shipping-order-latency} presents an application-level view of the outages by showing a scatter plot of the maximum order latency observed in each time window surrounding a failure.
 In failure-free operation, the average order latency is around 100 milliseconds.
-Around failures, this spikes to an average of 20.5 seconds, with a maximum of 29.9 seconds.
-The maximum order latency is often shorter than the actual outage, because there is no correlation between order submission and fault injection.
-Furthermore, because the application was deployed with multiple replicas of each component, some order processing is able to progress on the non-impacted node before the KAR reconciliation phase forces a complete pause in the application.
+Around failures, this spikes to an average (median) of 24.5 (24.0) seconds, with a maximum of 43.8 seconds and a minimum of 7.2 seconds.
+The maximum order latency during a failure is occasionally less than the outage time because the application is replicated.
+During the handful of failures where all in-flight orders were being handled by unimpacted replicas, processing could continue normally until interrupted by the consensus and reconciliation phases.

-We tested two more challenging failure scenarios.
-First we verified that KAR can robustly handle failures during recovery by performing a 14 hour run with 366 paired failures where the second failure was induced after KAR began recovery but before the reconciliation phase completed.
-Second, we performed over 100 iterations of a complete application failure scenario where all reefer processes except the simulator were killed abruptly and then restarted after waiting for 30 seconds.
+We also tested two more challenging failure scenarios.
+First we verified that KAR can robustly handle failures during recovery by injecting 1,000 paired node failures where the second failure was timed to occur during the consensus or reconciliation phases of recovery.
+Second, we performed 500 iterations of a complete application failure scenario where all application and runtime processes except the simulator were killed abruptly and then restarted after waiting for 30 seconds.
 KAR and the application were able to handle all of these failures successfully.